mbarron62/Fixes-from-the-Fallout-76-Fallout/README.md

 What type of testing should have be used to identify this bug - Stress Testing - Stress Testing is used to answer the important question of at which point will my program break

-List the steps you would use to identify and test this particular bug
+List the steps you would use to identify and test this particular bug -
+1. Determine breaking points or safe usage limits
+2. Confirm mathematical model is accurate enough in predicting breaking points or safe usage limits
+3. Confirm intended specifications are being met
+4. Determine modes of failure (how exactly a system fails)
+5. Test stable operation of a part or system outside standard usage

 3. Missing enemies